serrif/website/main/home.md

 <div class="usa-alert usa-alert-warning">
     <div class="usa-alert-body">
-        <h3 class="usa-alert-heading">Interim leadership</h3>
+        <h3 class="usa-alert-heading">Temporary leadership</h3>
-        <p class="usa-alert-text">The directorial staff will away for a prolonged time period, leadership has decided to appoint two of our staff members to be active directors to head the server temporarily. </p>
+        <p class="usa-alert-text">The directorial staff will be away temporarily.
+Server leadership has decided to appoint two of our staff members to be active directors to head the server until they return.</p>
     </div>
 </div>
 <!--